-- Rinse 1 cup farro in a colander, then transfer to Instant Pot and add 1 cup of water (+ sea salt if desired).
+- How to cook farro in the instant pot: Rinse 1 cup farro in a colander, then transfer to Instant Pot and add 1 cup of water (+ sea salt if desired).
 Lock the lid and turn the valve to sealing position.
 Set to 22 minutes on high pressure, let the pressure release naturally (15-20 minutes).
+You have to cook at least 1 cup or the pot won't come to pressure.
+This will leave you with leftover farro.
 If you don't have an instant pot, here is a complete guide on How to Cook Farro.

 - While farro is cooking.
 Make hard boiled eggs, either in a second Instant Pot or in a regular pot on the stove top.
 I like putting fridge cold eggs into boiling water and cook in a rolling boil for 7 minutes, then remove and let cool down on the kitchen counter (no ice bath or running water required).

 - Peel and thinly slice the onion.
 Wash asparagus and cut off dry ends, then cut into 2-inch pieces.
 Wash, deseed and thinly slice the bell pepper.
 Drain and cut artichokes in half or quarters.
 Add all vegetables to a baking sheet, add 3 cloves of crushed garlic, sea salt, pepper, and massage oil and seasoning into the vegetables with your hands.

 - Place in the oven for 8-12 minutes depending on the thickness of the asparagus.

 - In the meantime, add steaming hot farro to a large bowl and add frozen peas and stir until the peas are defrosted.